StrangeRanger/bash-style-guide/README.md

 ### Spacing

-No more than two consecutive newline characters, meaning no more than one blank line.
-The only time two blank lines are acceptable is in between the section comments described in the `Commenting/File Formatting` section below.
+No more than three consecutive newline characters, meaning no more than two blank lines.

 ### Comments